Dhvani-Analytics/hackathon_2022/README.md

 * Only make use you use the images given in the dataset rather than using any other public images.
 That is if a problem has limited dataset that is a constraint and you have to develop a algorithm optimal with respect to the constraint

 1. Write an algorithm that will detect the defect in the images given below.
-Breakup of the mark is as given below
+Breakup of the mark is as given below ** Expecting a general algorithm that works for different diameter, transaltions during image acquisiton etc .

   > Flowchart - 20 marks

   > Basic algorithm to find defects - 40 marks